NVIDIA/aistore/docs/http_api.md

 <a name="ft7">7</a>: The difference between "Set bucket props" and "Set single bucket prop" is that the single property action requires non-empty `name` and `value`whereby the `value` must be a string.
 In the case of "Set bucket props", the `value` must be correctly-filled `cmn.BucketProps` structure.
 For the list of supported propertes, see [API constants](/cmn/api.go) and look for a section titled 'Header Key enum'[↩](#a7)

+<a name="ft8">8</a>: The request does not use payload and returns only object names and sizes sorted in alphabetical order.
+It makes the request much faster for local buckets comparing to getting a list of objects using URL `/v1/buckets/bucket-name` and payload.
+Requests to cloud buckets do not get any performance boost.
+The only supported parameter is URL query value `prefix` that filters out from the result objects which names do not start with the prefix.
+NOTE for local buckets: the request does not do extra checks for object correct location, that may result in the list containing moved or deleted objects that are not accessible any longer. [↩](#a8)

 ### Bucket Provider

 Any storage bucket that AIS handles may originate in a 3rd party Cloud, or be created (and subsequently filled-in) in the AIS itself.
 But what if there's a pair of buckets, a Cloud-based and, separately, a local one, that happen to share the same name?
 To resolve the potential naming conflict, AIS 2.0 introduces the concept of *bucket provider*.